 According to current estimates, there are just 67 Javan rhinos left in the world, making them one of the planet’s most endangered big animal species.
 They can only be found in Ujung Kulon National Park, which is located on the very point of the Indonesian island of Java.

 In the twenty-first century, the population of black rhinos dropped dramatically in the hands of European hunters and settlers.
 Between 1960 and 5, the number of black rhinos decreased by 5% to less than 2,3.
 Since then, the species has made a remarkable comeback from the gates of extinction.
-For relentless conservation efforts across Africa, the number of black rhinoceros doubles 20 years ago to between 5,042 and 5,455 today.
+For relentless conservation efforts across Africa, the number of black rhinoceros doubled 20 years ago to between 5,042 and 5,455 today.
 However, the black rhinoceros is still considered critically endangered, and many acts still bring this number down to even a fraction of what it once was – and to make sure it goes from there.
 Wildlife crime, In this case, victims of rhino horns and black market trafficking are destroying the species and threatening to recover it.

 From the 1980s until 2022, the population of one-horned rhinos has increased by 167%.